How To Get Your Confidence Back

-Setting goals is an important life skill, but predicting results doesn’t always work very well.
+Setting goals is an important life skill, but predicting the outcomes doesn’t always work very well.
 So make your goals something that you do have complete control over – the amount of effort you’re going to invest.
 It’s not “I’m going to run a 3-minute mile today”, it’s “I’m going to run my hardest today.”
 Not “I’m going to ace the test tomorrow,” but “I’m going to study for at least 90 minutes for tomorrow’s test”.

 Achieving goals automatically boost your confidence, so only set goals that you have complete control over.
 Running can be a fantastic way to set a goal you can control.
 Jill has a lovely blog about running here.

 8. Being Angry is No Fun